RedTopper/3DS-Homebrew-Menu-Wiki/Updating/Updating-Changelog-Beta.md

+## Beta 130
+Displays the info and non-grid wallpapers on netloader error pages

 ## Beta 129
 Added support for grid icon overlay images in themes.
 Please see the Icon Overlays page in the Wiki for details.